clinical-genomics-uppsala/FUSAC/README.md

 tests the var_extract function for a case with no mutation, a case with a mutation, a case with a ffpe-artefact, a case with an unknown, and a case with a deletion
 ```

+## FAQ
+The FAQ aims to answer questions the reader may have regarding FUMIC and its use.

+### Why do i need a VCF-file to use FUMIC?
+The VCF is required to identify and target known variant calls.
+As a FFPE-artefact will be initially identified as a variant in the single-reads, they are then used to evaluate if they are in fact FFPE-artefacts or not.
+We as developers felt no need to construct a custom variant-caller due to the abundance of excellent and sophisticated variant-calling software already existing.

+### Why is there a need for a BAI file, is the BAM not enough?
+A BAM file is stored in binary format, and thus has no internal structure to use for purposes of fetching.
+The BAI file provides an indexed form of the BAM, allowing us to fetch specific reads, which is a function FUMIC requires.

+### The molecular support for the variant-call variants in my output seems comparatively low to the read-depth, why is this?
+FUMIC can only classify variant types if the UMI it is studying has both a string 1 and string 2 consensus sequence.
+Thus, if the studied data has many singletons or if only one of the strings align to the variant-call position, there will be a limited amount of classifications that can be made.
+The single paired reads and the singletons instead provide molecular support for the variant call nucleotide as well as the reference genome nucleotide for the variant-call position.

+### What are the recommended number of threads to run FUMIC on?:
+The optimal number of threads depends entirely on the system FUMIC is to be run on.
+Ideally, one should use n-1 threads, where n is the total number of available processors on the system.

+### How do i know where the UMI-tag is stored, and how do i know what character is separating it (if there is any)?
+Due to the high variability of sequence data, this is not an automated process by FUMIC, but instead requires the user to manually inspect one of their reads.
+We recommend the user to utilize the free software SAMtools \cite{SAMtools} for this purpose.

+### Where can i dowload FUMIC, and is FUMIC free?
+FUMIC is a publically available software, and can be acquired free of charge through its github page: \url{https://github.com/clinical-genomics-uppsala/fumic}

+### I have identified a bug or have suggestions for improving the program, where can i contact you regarding this?
+All inquires regarding updating the software should be done through FUMIC's github: \url{https://github.com/clinical-genomics-uppsala/fumic}

+### I have a question not covered by the FAQ, where can i contact you regarding this?:}
+All inquires regarding questions about the program should be done through FUMIC's github: \url{https://github.com/clinical-genomics-uppsala/fumic}

+## Special thanks and credits
+FUMIC were developed by Hugo Swenson and Clinical Genomics, Uppsala University in 2019.
+Special thanks and credit goes to Claes Ladenvall & Patrik Smeds at Clinical Genomics Uppsala for their support and expertise in regards to developing this program.
+Furthermore i would like Adam Ameur at Department of Immunology, Genetics and Pathology and Uppsala Genome Center for creative feedback and suggestions on how to improve the program.